This is an article related to Nouvelle Alexandrie. Click here for more information.

 • Hurmu 20

-The Manco Cápac is a class of auxiliary light cruiser ordered by Federal Navy of Nouvelle Alexandrie from the Pontecorvo Firm and ESB Armada, as part of the concerted Federal response to the threat posed by the Confederacy of the Dispossessed.
+The Manco Cápac-class is a class of auxiliary light cruisers ordered by the Federal Navy of Nouvelle Alexandrie from the Pontecorvo Firm and ESB Armada, as part of the concerted Federal response to the threat posed by the Confederacy of the Dispossessed.
+Named after the first King of Nouvelle Alexandrie, these vessels represent a significant investment in naval defense capabilities while balancing cost-effectiveness and rapid deployment requirements.

 Emergency Shipbuilding Program